 Factors Walk | Located between Bay & River Streets, Savannah, Georgia 31401

 This home just can’t shake its haunted reputation, even though it just underwent an extensive multi-million dollar renovation.
-As of March 2021, the owners are now living in the home and hopefully they’re cohabitating peacefully with any lingering spirits.
+As of March 2021, the owners are now living in the home.
+Hopefully they’re cohabitating peacefully with any lingering spirits.

 432 Abercorn was originally constructed in 1869 for the Wilson family.
 In recent times, the home stood empty for roughly 40 years on one of the most sought-after lots in the entire city.
 The house actually had an owner for all those years…she just refused to live it!

 Paying thousands of dollars per year in property taxes just to let a multi-million dollar house sit empty and unused definitely helped cement its standing as the most haunted home in Savannah.

 The photos above show what 432 Abercorn looked like in 2018, before the new owners began the renovation work.

 The most persistent tale about this house is that the original owner, Benjamin Wilson, left his daughter tied to a chair in her room for days on end in the sweltering Savannah heat.
 He did this to punish her for playing with children he considered “beneath” the family’s standing.